-What are the Qualifications of Psychologists for OCD?
+What Are the Qualifications of Psychologists for Personality Disorders?

 Difference Between a Psychiatrist, Psychologist, Therapist & Counsellor?

-Though all of these professionals are part of a treating team for any mental health disorder, they play distinct roles.
+Although all of these professionals are involved in the treatment team for mental health disorders, they each have distinct roles.

-Therapists and Counselors usually play complementary roles in the recovery process.
-A therapist deals with less severe mental health disorders, using talk therapy and similar approaches to facilitate recovery.
+Further, therapists and counselors typically have complementary roles in the recovery process.
+Therapists work with individuals with less severe mental health disorders, utilizing talk therapy and similar techniques to promote recovery.

 What Diseases Are Treated by a Psychologist?

-Mood Disorders: This category includes issues like depression, bipolar disorder, cyclothymic disorder, and seasonal affective disorder.
-Talk therapy and CBT is seen to be very effective to treat such conditions.
+- Mood Disorders: This category includes conditions such as depression, bipolar disorder, cyclothymic disorder, and seasonal affective disorder.
+Effective treatment options for such disorders may include talk therapy and cognitive behavioral therapy (CBT).

-Addiction Issues: Substance use disorders related to drugs or alcohol can be treated through psychotherapy.
-Psychologists play a crucial role in individuals developing coping strategies that help reduce and completely stop the consumption of the substance.
+- Substance-use Disorders: Disorders related to drugs or alcohol can be treated through psychotherapy.
+Psychologists play a critical role in helping individuals develop coping strategies to reduce and ultimately eliminate substance consumption.

-Dementia And Related illnesses: Psychologists play a crucial role in the rehabilitation of individuals with various types of dementia including Alzheimer’s.
-They use techniques like cognitive retraining and recall therapy to ensure effective recovery in elderly individuals.
+- Neurodegenerative Disorders: Psychologists also play a crucial role in rehabilitating individuals with various types of neurodegenerative disorders, including dementia, Parkinson’s, etc. They use techniques such as cognitive retraining and recall therapy to promote effective recovery in older adults.